JohnRyanB/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
+Relational Databases are the databases we create that utilize foreign and primary keys to allow us to access data from multiple tables on a single call.
+SQL is the language we use to communicate with the database.
 2. Why do tables need a Primary Key?
-The Primary Key is used as a reference by Foreign Keys on other tables
+The Primary Key is used as a reference by Foreign Keys on other tables and it ensures we can access our tables by row in a standardized way
 3. What is the name given to a table column that references the Primary Key on another table?
 Foreign Key
 4. What do we need in order to have a _many to many_ relationship between two tables?
+A Join table with a primary key and foreign keys that reference the two tables